Klarisse de Guzman: Career

-2013-2015: The Voice, MCA Music, and first concert
+2013: The Voice

-De Guzman auditioned on the first season of The Voice of the Philippines in 2013 with the song Tulak Ng Bibig by Julianne Tarroja.
+De Guzman auditioned on the first season of The Voice of the Philippines in 2013 with the song "Tulak Ng Bibig" by Julianne Tarroja.
 All of the show's coaches, Bamboo Mañalac, Sarah Geronimo, Lea Salonga, and apl.de.ap (in order) turned their respective chair to express interest in mentoring her.
 De Guzman shared after performing her audition song that she once joined Star for a Night which made Geronimo surprised as she did not recognize her at first.
 The four-chair turner eventually chose Geronimo to be her coach in the competition.
 She proceeded in the Battles Round and performed Somebody That I Used to Know with Gabriel Ramos and Rouxette Swinton.
 After winning the round, she proceeded with the live shows.
 She performed Beggin', I Can't Make You Love Me, The Voice Within with Morissette, and the Michael Bolton version of To Love Somebody.
 After accumulating higher scores from public votes and the team coach, she beat Amon during the Top 8 competition making her part of the top four artists who will compete during the grand finals.
 At the first round of the grand finals, she competed against the remaining contestants, Janice Javier, Myk Perez, and Mitoy Yonting.
 She performed The Climb and together with her coach and Robert Seña, Your Song.
 Javier and Perez were eliminated at the first round leaving Yonting and de Guzman fight in the second round for the champion title.
 De Guzman sang "Magsimula Ka" by Leo Valdez and ended up as runner-up with 42.35% score against Yonting's 57.65%.